-"The Philadelphia Police Service used this term to describe the traffic jams and heavy traffic in downtown retail stores," said David Zyla, Emmy-winning stylist and author of "How to Win at Shopping ".
-He noted that one of the first uses of the term in the print media appeared in an advertisement in a 1966 issue of "The American Philatelist" a magazine for stamp collectors.
+"The Philadelphia Police Department used this term to describe the traffic jams and intense congestion in downtown retail stores," said David Zyla, Emmy-winning stylist and author of "How to Win at Shopping ".
+He noted that one of the first uses of the term in print media appeared in an advertisement in a 1966 issue of "The American Philatelist" a magazine for stamp collectors.

 For our fervent readers!